pombase/canto/documentation/canto_admin.md

 ### chado

 ## Loading data

+You will need to load at least one organisms, a list of genes and one or more ontologies before using Canto.

 ### Organisms

+Add an organism using this command in the `canto` directory:

     ./script/canto_load.pl --organism "<genus> <species> <taxon_id>"

 ### Gene data

+Load genes with:

     ./script/canto_load.pl --genes genes_file.tsv --for-taxon 4896

+All genes in an input file must be from one organism.
+Use the `--for-taxon` argument with an NCBI taxon ID to specify the organism. which needs to have been loaded with the --organism option before loading the genes.

 #### gene data format
 Four tab separated columns with no header line: